 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Janesville experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Janesville.
 The most rain falls during the 31 days centered around June 15, with an average total accumulation of 4.0 inches.

 The least rain falls around January 21, with an average total accumulation of 0.5 inches.